dufferzafar/Python-Scripts/README.md

 **Tech:** datetime module.
 XML parsing.

+This script has been moved to a new repository - [Internet-Usage](http://github.com/dufferzafar/internet-usage).

 # <a name="wp"></a>WP XML to Octopress MD

 I used this script to shift my blog from Wordpress to Octopress.